proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Tee-duplicate-pipe-content.md

 ---
 layout: single
-title: "Nix: Duplicate pipe content"
+title: 'Nix: Duplicate pipe content'
 date: 2017-03-03 05:34
 modified: 2017-03-03 05:34
 categories: til
 tags:
     - nix
     - til
 ---

 > To duplicate the content while piping you can use the tee utility.